jaripeeperkorn/Supervised-Conformance-Checking-using-Recurrent-Neural-Network-Classifiers/README.md

 2) Testing the local conformance (noise experiment + example) + distribution profile
 3) A convergence test (adding more and more instances to the simulated log and the antilog).

+# Updated, not yet shared:
+- Log generation using pm4py library
+- Local conformance checking using output a multiple time steps